Gnosis-Builders/Resources/How-to-Guides/Validators/Guide-to-Running-a-Gnosis-Validator-on-DAppNode/README.md

 Copy ipv4 address of your droplet.
 Open the terminal and type `ssh root@<YOUR_DROPLET_IPV4_ADDRESS>`

 ### 3. Install DAppNode
-According the [installation guide of the DappNode](https://github.com/dappnode/DAppNode), because droplet is running on the Ubuntu, DappNode will be installed with scripts by following these commands in [Install DAppNode with scripts](https://github.com/dappnode/DAppNode#install-dappnode-with-scripts) as below
+According the [installation guide of the DAppNode](https://github.com/dappnode/DAppNode), because droplet is running on the Ubuntu, DAppNode will be installed with scripts by following these commands in [Install DAppNode with scripts](https://github.com/dappnode/DAppNode#install-dappnode-with-scripts) as below

 Get Prerequisites